aida-ugent/dnb-autodj/README.md

 * scipy (0.19.0)
 * yodel (0.3.0)

-Installing these packages can be installed using e.g. the `pip` package manager or using `apt-get` on Ubuntu.
+These packages can be installed using e.g. the `pip` package manager or using `apt-get` on Ubuntu.
 Installation instructions for the Essentia library can be found on [http://essentia.upf.edu/documentation/installing.html](http://essentia.upf.edu/documentation/installing.html).

 ## Running the application